 While the U.S. Mint announced Aug.
 1 that the 2016-W Standing Liberty gold quarter dollars will go on sale at noon ET Sept.
 8, what was not disclosed is how many of the coins will be available and whether there are any household ordering limits.

 The maximum number of 2016-W Winged Liberty Head gold dimes offered April 21 was 125,000.
 Coin World sources indicate production for the gold quarter dollars will likely be fewer than 125,000 coins.
 Production of the gold quarter dollars, with their circulation strike finish, began at the West Point Mint on May 13.
 As of Aug.
 2, the coins were still being produced.

-Pricing for the gold quarter dollars is based on the Mint’s pricing
+Pricing for the gold quarter dollars is based on the Mint’s pricing grid.

 Connect with Coin World: